 According to a 2018 report by the Centers for Disease Control and Prevention (CDC), suicide is the 10th leading cause of death in the country and is one of only three that are on the rise.
-Since 1999, suicide rates have increased by 34 percent in Pennsylvania.
+In Pennsylvania, suicide rates have increased by 34 percent since 1999.

 The Task Force will:

-- Convene task force members to review and provide input on a draft 2020 -2024 suicide prevention plan developed by DHS’s Office of Mental Health and Substance Abuse Services (OMHSAS) on behalf of individuals served by task force members.
+- Convene task force members from multiple state agencies, the general assembly, and Prevent Suicide PA to review and provide input on a draft 2020-2024 suicide prevention plan, developed by DHS's Office of Mental Health and Substance Abuse Services (OMHSAS), on behalf of individuals served by taskforce members.

-- Work with stakeholder groups, the general assembly, and individuals and families with palpable experiences to learn from, discuss, and promote the commonwealth’s suicide prevention activities through a coordinated effort.
+- Work with stakeholder groups, the general assembly, and individuals and families with lived experiences to learn from, discuss, and promote the commonwealth's suicide prevention activities through a coordinated effort.

 - Determine a governance structure to carry out Pennsylvania's suicide prevention plan and provide input related to any policy, communications, funding, and programmatic activities.